splunk-soar-connectors/elsa/README.md

 [comment]: # "Auto-generated SOAR connector documentation"
 # ELSA (Security Onion)

-Publisher: Phantom
+Publisher: Splunk
 Connector Version: 1.0.18
 Product Vendor: Security Onion
 Product Name: ELSA
 Product Version Supported (regex): ".\*"
-Minimum Product Version: 6.2.1
+Minimum Product Version: 6.3.0

 This app integrates with the ELSA service included in the Security Onion security distribution

 [comment]: # "File: README.md"
-[comment]: # "Copyright (c) 2018 Splunk Inc."
+[comment]: # "Copyright (c) 2018-2025 Splunk Inc."
 [comment]: # ""
 [comment]: # "Licensed under the Apache License, Version 2.0 (the 'License');"
 [comment]: # "you may not use this file except in compliance with the License."